top of page

 THE COMPLETE GUIDE FOR AUSTRALIAN CHARITIES

-This guide walks through everything an Australian charity needs to know to set up a workplace giving program — from eligibility requirements and platform selection to maximising donations, building corporate relationships, and measuring your impact.
+Everything an Australian charity needs to know — from eligibility and platform selection to maximising donations, building corporate relationships, and measuring impact.
 Written by the team behind Australia's longest-running workplace giving platform.

 Workplace giving is a collective term for programs that allow employees to support charities through their workplace.
 The most common form is payroll giving — where employees authorise a regular pre-tax deduction from their salary, which is passed on to one or more charities.
 But workplace giving has grown well beyond payroll deductions to include volunteering, matched giving, fundraising campaigns, and charity gift cards.